wesbarnett/thermint/README.md

 location.
 Either set it manually or [source the GMXRC file in your GROMACS installation](http://www.gromacs.org/Documentation/Installation_Instructions#Getting_access_to_GROMACS_after_installation).

+Also note that if you use gcc the bootstrap calculation will be compiled to run in parallel using OpenMP automatically.

 ##Running

 By default the program uses the trapezoid method for the integration, but